Blockchain Transaction Conflicts: A Historical Perspective: Solana's Empirical Study

+\textbf{Observation-6.} We also observed strong access locality and skewness in the same blocks listed in \Cref{tab:solana_rb}, where a small set of accounts is repeatedly accessed.
+For example, the native {\href{https://explorer.solana.com/address/ComputeBudget111111111111111111111111111111}{\texttt{ComputeBudget1..}}} account appears in the majority of blocks (17 of 20) with high read accesses (722 in 314184248), while the \href{https://explorer.solana.com/address/CebN5WGQ4jvEPvsVU4EoHEpgzq1VV7AbicfhtW4xC9iM}{\texttt{Ce...iM}} and \href{https://explorer.solana.com/address/VN1RtW7sXqrSmRpfmgj1Hwyv2NnsimNmNsvZu5pcLnP}{\texttt{VN...nP}} accounts are written most frequently.
+Despite non-voting transactions varying significantly (from 72 in 314184235 to 781 in 314184248), access contention remains persistent.
+Moreover, blocks 314184240 and 314184249 exhibit large r-w sets with dependencies.
+Overall, these observations suggest that access patterns are skewed by the most frequently written accounts, which limit the effective parallelism of Solana's execution model, often more than block size or transaction count alone.

+\textbf{Observation-7.} \Cref{fig:svm-family-cluster,fig:svm-speedup-vs-chain} characterizes the dependency structure and parallelism limits of recent Solana blocks.
+In contrast to Ethereum, Solana exhibit a small number of conflict families that quickly grow into dense families, indicating contention concentrated on a few dominant program-level or state accounts rather than being distributed across many independent groups.
+This behavior in $S_{rb}$ is more explicit, where dense conflict families persist even when the total number of families is modest.
+As shown in \Cref{fig:svm-speedup-vs-chain}, this dependency structure directly limits the maximum achievable speedup: the conflict chain scales rapidly with the number of non-voting transactions, leading to a sharp reduction in the theoretical speedup bound.
+Compared to Ethereum, where conflicts are more fragmented and shorter chains often preserve unexploited parallelism, Solana shows a tighter trend between workload size and serialization depth, resulting in consistently lower parallel speedup bounds despite higher throughput.

-With these observations, we conclude that independent transactions remain very low on the Solana network in all three historical periods, with an average of $\sim$4\% in recent blocks, while write-write conflicts dominate and contribute to $\sim$76.2\% of all conflicts within a given block.
-The longest chain of conflicting transactions has decreased significantly, from 84.92\% to 35.62\%, from the old historical period to the recent historical period, but the number of conflict families has increased from 3 to 39, indicating more granular bottlenecks (conflicts) and increased parallelism.
-Furthermore, the success rate of non-voting transactions has dropped from $\sim$85.32\% to 54.50\%, which highlights the need for adaptive or hybrid-execution strategies that exploit access specifications efficiently to improve throughput and reduce failure rates.
+\textbf{Takeaway.} With these observations, we conclude that independent transactions remain very low on the Solana network in all three HPs, with an average of $\sim$4\% in recent blocks, while w-w conflicts dominate and account for $\sim$76.2\% of all conflicts within a given block.
+The conflict chain has decreased significantly, from 84.92\% to 35.62\%, from the older HP to the recent HP, but conflict families have increased from 3 to 39, indicating more granular conflicts and increased parallelism.
+Furthermore, the success rate of non-voting transactions has dropped from $\sim$85.32\% to $\sim$54.50\%, highlighting the need for adaptive or hybrid-execution strategies that efficiently exploit access specifications to improve throughput.